randombits-dev/randombits/src/snippits/font-studio/privacy.md

-Last updated on February 10, 2026
+<p class="legal-summary"><strong>In short:</strong> FontStudio collects no personal information.
+App settings stay in your browser; the Premium license key is stored on our server.
+Anonymous usage analytics help improve the app.</p>

+## Overview

+This privacy policy describes how FontStudio ("the app"), a Canva application developed by Random Bits LLC, handles information when you use it.
+By using the app, you agree to the practices described here.

+## Information we collect

+The app does **not** collect personal information such as your name, email address, or Canva account details.

+## Information we store

+**In your browser:** The app saves your last-used settings locally (for example, layer options and template choices) so they can be restored if you refresh the page or open a new tab.
+This data never leaves your device.

+**On our servers:** If you purchase FontStudio Premium, your license is stored on our server.

+## Information we share

+Output from the app is sent to Canva as part of adding elements to your design.
+We do not sell or share your data with advertisers or other third parties.

+## Cookies and sessions

+The app does not use cookies or session tracking.

+## Analytics

+We collect **anonymous** usage data to improve the app.
+Data is processed by [PostHog](https://posthog.com/), hosted in the United States.

+Analytics may include metadata about your design — such as font names, layer settings, or template names.
+We **never** collect:

+- Text you type into the app
+- Images you upload
+- IP addresses
+- Any information that identifies you personally

-## Premium License Payment Provider
+## Premium payments

-If you purchase a Premium license, the payment provider has its own privacy policy that is separate from this app.
+If you purchase a Premium license, payment is handled by our payment provider, which has its own privacy policy:

 [Lemon Squeezy Privacy Policy](https://www.lemonsqueezy.com/privacy)

-## What information do you collect?

-The app collects no personal information.

-## What information do you store?

-The app stores the settings you last used so that it can restore settings if you need to refresh the page or open a new tab.
-It also stores your license if you have purchased Premium.
-This information is stored only in the browser's storage and not sent over the internet.

-## What information do you share?

-The design you create in the app is shared with Canva.
-No other data is shared.

-## Do you use cookies or track sessions?

-NO

-## Do you collect analytics?

-Yes, anonymous usage data is collected to help improve the app.
-The data is sent and stored on the PostHog analytics platform, which is located in the United States.

-The usage data collected includes metadata about your design (font name, layer settings, template name, etc).

-Personal or user-identifying information is NEVER collected.
-This means that user-entered text, uploaded images, and IP addresses are never collected or stored.

-## How can I contact you?

-You can email me at <a href="mailto:fontstudio@randombits.dev">fontstudio@randombits.dev</a>
+We receive only the information needed to verify and manage your license.

+## Changes to this policy

+We may update this policy from time to time.
+The "Last updated" date at the top of this page reflects the most recent revision.

+## Contact

+Questions about privacy?
+Email [fontstudio@randombits.dev](mailto:fontstudio@randombits.dev).